rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Searching_CNDA/Working_With_Stored_Searches.md

 6. Click **Submit**.

 ### Running Stored Search
-1. You can locate and run your stored search at the top of the CNDA main page by clicking on the drop down box that says Stored Searches.
+1. You can locate and run your stored search at the top of the CNDA main page by clicking on the **drop down box that says Stored Searches**.

 ![stored searches drop down](images/StoredSearch3.jpg)